MeAtharva/PR1/README.md

 The Flask Script Executor is a web service that securely executes Python scripts and functions.
 It provides two routes to handle script execution and function invocation.

+## Features

+- Secure execution of Python script code
+- Detection of dangerous function calls and module imports
+- Installation of required modules using pip
+- Support for direct code execution or script file upload

 ## Routes
 ----------------

 ### `/scripts`

 This route accepts a POST request with a JSON payload containing the Python script code to execute.
 The script is executed securely by parsing the code using the `ast` module and checking for any dangerous operations.
 The result of the script execution is returned as a JSON response.

+- Request Body: JSON or form-data containing the script code.
+  - For JSON request, provide the script code in the `script` field.
+  - For form-data request, provide the script code in a file named `file`.
+- Response: JSON containing the result of script execution or any error encountered.

+To execute Python script code securely, you have two options:

+1. Direct Code Execution: Make a `POST` request to the /scripts endpoint with the script code in the request body as JSON.

 **Example Request:**